Basiccogs/winPaper/Readme.txt

-In order to change what image is set as your wallpaper, Please enable 'Show file extensions' in your preferred file manager and rename any files with the name 'TranscodedWallpaper' to something else.
-Rename your desired image to 'TranscodedWallpaper' Without any file extensions and move it to the main folder.
+In order to change what image is set to your wallpaper, paste the path of your desired wallpaper (Remove all quotes) and run the 'Changepath' script.
+Alternatively, rename your image to 'TranscodedWallpaper' with no file extension and move it to the project folder.
+Feel free to edit and change parts of this script.